Cv Calculator

 Figure 1: Pipes at a oil refinery

-A valve’s flow coefficient (Cv) is an imperial measurement of the flow of water through the valve at 60 °F in U.S. gallons per minute (GPM).
+A valve’s flow coefficient (Cv) measures the flow of water through the valve at 60 °F in U.S. gallons per minute (GPM).
 Pipefitters, engineers, and manufacturers use Cv to determine the appropriate size of valves for the specific volume of fluid that flows through them.
 Choosing a valve with a suitable flow coefficient ensures proper flow control, prevents leakage and maintains the desired process conditions.

 Cv-value calculator liquids & gasses